digitranslab/jumpstart/docs/versioned_docs/version-2.25.0/data-sources/athena.md

 # Athena

-ToolJet can connect to Amazon Athena which is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+JumpStart can connect to Amazon Athena which is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.

 - [Connection](#connection)
 - [Querying-athena](#querying-amazon-athena)